SmartHomeGuys/DeskUp-Pro-Flexispot/README.md

 ## ⚠️ Check Compatibility
-- There is **no guarantee** that the DeskUp Pro Flexispot will work with your desk as the desk manufacturer could change their specifications.
+- There is **no guarantee** that the DeskUp Pro Flexispot will work with your desk as Flexispot could change their specifications.

 - This is a product of reverse engineering, so until you try it on your desk there is no way to be 100% certain that it will or won't work.
+However if it's in the lists below the chances are very high.

 - Your desk must have a free RJ45 port on the controller (8 pins).
   - Usually the controller will indicate an RJ45 with an 'HS' next to it.